CsatiZoltan/t8code-wiki/Feature---Curved-meshes.md

 After the import, we can handle the `cmesh` like normal, just the partitioning of the curved `cmesh` is not yet implemented.
 In this case, we create a new uniform forest and refine it according to two different criteria: We refine the elements based on their proximity to selected geometrical surfaces, and we let a plane move through the mesh and refine every element in a certain proximity.

 #### Surface-based refinement

+Usage: _To execute this refinement scheme in the tutorial, the `-s` option and the path to the files (`-f`) must be provided.
+Additionally, a uniform refinement level can be defined with `-r` and the levels of the ventral and dorsal surfaces can be set with `-d` and `-d` argument.
+This refinement scheme only works with curved meshes, since the information the refinement is based on, is not available in a linear mesh._

 We can also use the CAD information of the `cmesh` for other purposes than curving the mesh.
 In the `t8_naca_surface_adapt_callback` we use this information to identify elements touching the boundary layer of the NACA profile.
 For this, we define the surfaces, which should get refined, and we set a refinement level for them.
 ```C++